I - Anomaly

-“Yeah, I figured as much.
+“Yeah.
+I figured as much.
 I’m sorry, Kevin.
 I wish I didn’t have to do this.”
 Ryan reached into a pouch on the side of his belt.
 It looked long enough to hold a mini flashlight.
-From it, he produced a small pen like object.
-It was too thick to be a flashlight and too long to be a laser pointer.
+He produced a small pen-like object from it.
+It was too thin to be a flashlight and too long to be a laser pointer.
 For reasons I couldn’t explain, it gave me the creeps.
+Dread washed over me at the sight of it.

 “What the hell is that?”
 I whispered.
-Dread washed over me at the sight of it.

 I barely heard Ryan’s explanation.
-My focus was on the long, thin, stainless steel pen light he held.
+My focus was on the long, thin, stainless steel penlight he held.
 I knew in my heart of hearts I’d seen Ryan’s device before.

-“I promise, I won’t tell a soul,” I pleaded in panic, never moving my eyes away from the device he held.
-A shiver went down my spine, sending chills throughout my body at the sight of it.
+“I promise.
+I won’t tell a soul,” I whispered in panic.
+I never moved my eyes away from the device he held.
+Shivers went down my spine.
+The sight of that thing continued to send chills throughout my body.

+In an act of sympathy, Ryan placed his free hand on my shoulder.
 “I believe you, Kevin.
-I really do,” Ryan said, placing his free hand sympathetically on my shoulder.
-“I’m not concerned about you letting something slip, but rather what sitting on this knowledge could do to you.
-You wouldn’t be able to talk to anyone about what’s happened here.
-You’d be carrying around the events of this day with no place to turn your feelings, but inward.
-That’s the real potential for damage, to you.
-With the state of mind you’re in right now, I believe it would do you more harm than good.”
+I really do.
+I’m not concerned about you letting something slip.
+I’m more concerned about what sitting on this kind of information could do to you.
+You wouldn’t be able to talk to anyone about what’s happened here today.
+You’d be carrying around the events of this day with no place to turn your feelings but inward.
+That’s the real potential for damage to you.
+With the state of mind you’re in right now, I think it would do you more harm than good.”

-I was appalled, yet simultaneously bewildered in wonder.
-“Where do you get these things?”
-I asked nodding at the Löschen, and the Impüls weapon holstered on the other side of his belt.
-“Some future version of Radio Shack?
+I was appalled yet simultaneously bewildered in wonder.
+I nodded at the Löschen, and the Impüls weapon holstered on the other side of his belt.
+“Where do you get these things?
+Some future version of Radio Shack?
 Did we invent them in the future?”
 Ryan didn’t answer straight away.
 “What?”
-I asked, with impatience.
+I asked with impatience.

 “Let’s just say they belong to another culture.”

-“No, not in so many ways.
-They might appear alien to you, as you aren’t familiar with the when I’m from.
+“No. Not in so many ways.
+They might appear alien to you as you aren’t familiar with the when I’m from.
 So many things are different in my time.
 Using ’alien’ to describe extraterrestrials?
-No, not completely.”
+No. Not completely.”

 “That’s cryptic.
-You’re saying ‘yes and no’.”
+You’re saying ‘yes and no.’”

-“I don’t want to have to do this,” Ryan said, holding out the Löschen.
-“To be honest, part of me is inclined to believe I shouldn’t.
+Ryan paused to look off.
+“Yes.
+I guess I am.”
+He held out the Löschen.
+“I don’t want to have to do this.
+To be honest, part of me is inclined to believe I shouldn’t.
 I dunno.
-That, and something about all this seems so damned familiar.”
+That…and something about all this seems so damned familiar.”